slatedb/slatedb/docs/0001-manifest.md

 + 8                         // wal_id_last_compacted
 + 8                         // wal_id_last_seen
 + 4 + ~56 * 100000          // array length + leveled_ssts
-+ 4 + 16 * 1000             // array length + snapshots
++ 4 + 24 * 1000             // array length + snapshots
-= 5,616,042
+= 5,624,042
 ```

-This comes out to 5,616,042 bytes, or ~5.6 MiB.
+This comes out to 5,624,042 bytes, or ~5.6 MiB.
 Whether this is reasonable or not depends on how frequently manifests are updated.
 As we'll see below, updates should be infrequent enough that a 5.6 MiB manifest isn't a problem.

-If a client gets 100MB/s to and from EC2 to S3, it would take 56ms to read, 56ms to write, plus serialization and TCP overhead.
-This is a reasonable amount of time for a read-modify-write operation.
+If a client gets 100MB/s to and from EC2 to S3, it would take 56ms to read, 56ms to write (plus serialization, network, and TCP overhead).
+All in, let's say 250-500ms.

 #### `wal/000000000000000000.sst`